Musk seeks to reassure advertisers on Twitter after chaos

 “The best way to understand what’s going on with Twitter is use Twitter,” he told the group, which was represented mostly by the head of the Interactive Advertising Bureau, a trade association.

-But for those who did use Twitter, the confusion hasn’t abated.
+However, the confusion on Twitter continued Wednesday.
 The rollout hours earlier of the “official” labels appeared arbitrary, with some politicians, news outlets and well-known personalities getting the label and others not.
 In some cases, whether users could see an account’s “official” label appeared to depend on what country they were in.

-Musk seemed to acknowledge the online confusion early Wednesday and embraced his role as “Twitter Complaint Hotline Operator” as he invited users to send him complaints.

-Media sites like The Associated Press, The New York Times, The Washington Post and The Wall Street Journal received an official designation, as did most major corporate brands.
-And then they were gone.

-YouTube personality and author John Green jokingly noted that he got the label, but his younger brother and “vlogging” partner Hank Green didn’t make the cut.
-But then John Green’s label was gone, too.
-Another popular YouTuber, Marques Brownlee, who posts videos on technology, tweeted he got the label, then tweeted again that it disappeared, which attracted the attention of Musk himself.
+YouTube personality and author John Green got the label but his younger brother and “vlogging” partner Hank Green didn’t make the cut.
+Then John Green’s label was gone.
+Another popular YouTuber, Marques Brownlee, who posts videos on technology, tweeted he got the label, then tweeted again that it disappeared.

 “I just killed it,” Musk responded, though at first it wasn’t clear if he was referring specifically to Brownlee’s label or the entire project.

-The site’s current system of using what are known as “blue checks” confirming an account’s authenticity will soon go away for those who don’t pay a monthly fee.
-The checkmarks will be available at a yet-to-be-announced date for anyone willing to pay a $7.99-a-month subscription, which will also include some bonus features, such as fewer ads and the ability to have tweets given greater visibility than those coming from non-subscribers.
+The site’s current system of using “blue checks” to confirm an account’s authenticity will soon go away for those who don’t pay a monthly fee.
+The checkmarks will be available for anyone willing to pay a $7.99-a-month subscription, which will also include some bonus features, such as fewer ads and the ability to have tweets given greater visibility than those coming from non-subscribers.

 The platform’s current verification system has been in place since 2009 and was created to ensure high-profile and public-facing accounts are who they say they are.